CS 450 / 550 -- Introduction to Computer Graphics

 Life Events

 As {John Lennon?
 Allen Saunders?} has said: "Life is what happens to you while you're busy making other plans".
 I care about you as a person.
-When life happens to you, send me an email and come see me.
+When life happens to you, call me or send me an email or come see me.
 I might be able to help.
 But I surely can listen.
 You are not alone.

 Reach Out for Success